BECOMING A PILOT

 • No. You will need to have good hand eye coordination but otherwise you will receive great training to help you with the flying skills you will need.
 A good Pilot is one who can communicate well, is good at critical thinking and problem solving, has great people skills, is both a leader and a team player, knows their limitations, is calm under pressure, and can work hard as it requires a lot of study.

-And a final note for parents whose offspring have their head in the clouds..
+For parents whose offspring have their head in the clouds..
 Make sure you do your research into the many paths there is to take to become a pilot.
 No one way is the best.
 Have your child look at all opportunities, military and commercial and then they can decide what is right for them.

 Make sure to look at the safety record of any flying school you are researching, are they credible and recognised?
 Are they financially sound?
 Many a flight School has disappeared overnight.
 Are they seeking all payment up front or will it be in instalments as training progresses?
 Are all costs included?
 Will the school assist in job finding and the application process or have they got an association with an airline?
 Do they have payment plans or will they assist in helping you secure funding.
 Is there any professional loan schemes they can assist with?
 Hopefully the answers to these questions will help in this important decision.